OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 ### Quick start:
 - From the folder it's in, run the script `package.chatserver.sh`.
-  This will generate a clean `dist` folder, containing the archived to distribute.
+  This will generate a clean `dist` folder, containing the archives to distribute.

 #### Server side
 - Send the `server.jar` (newly generated in the `dist` folder) to the machine you want to run the server on.